dreamportdev/Osdev-Notes/08_VirtualFileSystem/02_VirtualFileSystem.md

 ### Mounting a File System

-To be able to access the different filesystems currently lodaed (*mounted*) by the operating system it needs to keep track of where to access them (wheter it is a drive letter or a directory), and how to access them (implementation functions), to do that we need two things:
+To be able to access the different filesystems currently loaded (*mounted*) by the operating system it needs to keep track of where to access them (whether it is a drive letter or a directory), and how to access them (implementation functions), to do that we need two things:

 * A data structure to store all the information related to the loaded File System
 * A list/tree/array of all the file system currently loaded by the os